goooral/data_visualization_with_python/Python visualization.md

 As a beginner, in order to learn and train you might want to pick [Google Colab](https://colab.google/){:target="_blank"}.

-Google Colab is a free, cloud-based platform based on Jupyter notebooks available your browser.
+Google Colab is a free, cloud-based platform based on Jupyter notebooks available in your browser.
 Each time you set up a Google Colab environment, it is in fact a virtual machine hosted on Google infrastructure.
 This allows you to work on powerful hardware and utilize all possibilities offered by Jupyter notebooks without the lengthy set-up of a local environment.

 Colab seamlessly integrates with other Google services, allowing you to: